syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Accessibility.md

 The TreeView control has built in AutomationId for inner elements.
 Please find following table of AutomationIds of inner elements.
 To keep unique
 AutomationID, These inner element's Automation IDs get updated based on Control's Automation ID.
 For example, if we set SfTreeView's AutomationId as
-"SfTreeView.AutomationId = TreeView" then Automation framework will intract the `Expander` as `TreeViewItem0 Expander`.
+"SfTreeView.AutomationId = TreeView" then Automation framework will interact the `Expander` as `TreeViewItem0 Expander`.
 The following image denoted the AutomationIds of inner elements.

 ![Automation id for expander](TreeView_images/TreeViewAutomationImage.png)